centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 ### 20.04.0

-Redesign the discovery of the hosts:

-- New page to select provider
-- New page to define access parameters
+Redesign hosts discovery with a new wizard to add discovery job:

+  - Better credentials management
-- Possibility to select the poller which run the discovery
+  - Possibility to define from where the discovery will be made
-- New page to select additional  parameters
-- Add a page to define mappers and show the result preview
+  - New *mappers* system and preview of result

-The Mappers is a technology to map discovered items value with a configuration value:
+The *mappers* system is a feature to map discovered items value with a configuration value:

-- **association**: Allows you to map the value of a property of a discovered resource with a field in the Centreon configuration (on a condition or not)
+  - **association**: allows you to map the value of an attribute of a discovered resource with a property in the Centreon configuration (on a condition or not)
-- **macro**: Allows you to map the value of a property of a discovered resource with a custom macro (on a condition or not)
+  - **macro**: allows you to map the value of an attribute of a discovered resource with a custom macro (on a condition or not)
-- **template**: Allows to selected the template of of to apply (on a condition or not)
+  - **template**: allows to selected the template to apply (on a condition or not)
-- **monitoring**: Allows to select the poller which will monitor the discovered resource (on a condition or not)
+  - **monitoring**: allows to select the monitoring server which will monitor the discovered resource (on a condition or not)

 ## Centreon Plugin Pack Manager

   - Improve management of errors during Plugin Packs installation process
   - The procedures for installing Plugin Packs are now hosted on the official Centreon documentation

 ### 20.04.0